Boards & Committees

 How to Join a Board or Committee

 Individuals who would like to join a board or committee are invited to complete an Application (PDF).
 These applications may be downloaded from this site or obtained from the Office of the Mayor and City Commission or Office of the City Clerk.
-When a vacancy occurs, the City Commission will review the applicants and choose a new replacement.
+When a vacancy occurs, the Commission will review the applicants and choose a new replacement.

 For a list of vacancies or additional information, interested persons may contact the City Clerk’s office at 305-787-6001.